MedInvestTrade

 Medinvesttrade (ТОВ "Медінвесттрейд") was an association with limited liability, headquarters of which is located in Donetsk.
-On November 17, 2011 the Economic court of Zaporizhia Region adapted a decision to liquidate the bankrupted company Medinvesttrade.
+On November 17, 2011, the Economic court of Zaporizhia Oblast liquidated the bankrupted company.

+History

-The company became known after on September 25, 2007 it signed an exchange agreement with a state company Nadra Ukrayiny headed by Eduard Stavytsky, after which the state residence Mezhyhirya ended up in private hands.
-Previously, Nadra Ukrayiny received Mezhyhirya residence on July 11, 2007 after the transfer was approved by the Fund of State Property.
+The company became known on September 25, 2007, when it signed an exchange agreement with state company Nadra Ukrayiny headed by Eduard Stavytsky, after which the state residence Mezhyhirya ended up in private hands.
+Previously, Nadra Ukrayiny took ownership of Mezhyhirya residence on July 11, 2007, after the transfer was approved by the Fund of State Property.

-The exchange between Medinvesttrade and Nadra Ukrayiny involved number of real estates in Vyshhorod Raion and Kyiv city.
-Nadra Ukrayiny agreed to hand over buildings, structures, and other equipment of Pushcha-Vodytsia recreational complex in Novi Petrivtsi (addresses: 19 vulytsia Ivana Franka and 123a vulytsia Mezhyhirska) at an estimated price ₴91,771,620.
-In exchange Nadra Ukrayiny received complex of buildings in Kyiv (address: 3, 5, 7 Parkova doroha) with estimated price ₴93,115,419.
+The exchange between Medinvesttrade and Nadra Ukrayiny involved properties in Vyshhorod Raion and Kyiv city.
+Nadra Ukrayiny agreed to hand over buildings, structures, and other equipment of Pushcha-Vodytsia recreational complex in Novi Petrivtsi at an estimated price ₴91,771,620.
+In exchange Nadra Ukrayiny received buildings in Kyiv with an estimated price ₴93,115,419.

-Next month in October 2007 Medinvesttrade file a lawsuit in the Economic court of Kyiv city about recognizing the exchange agreement as invalid, but has lost it and, thus, legalizing the process.
+In October 2007 Medinvesttrade filed suit in the Economic court of Kyiv seeking recognition of the exchange agreement as invalid, but lost.

-On November 19, 2007 Medinvesttrade sold the exchanged property to Tantalit.
+On November 19, 2007, Medinvesttrade sold the property to Tantalit.